dnmfarrell/Settlers-Game-Notation/README.md

 The exchange begins with a Trade offer from player 1 for 1 wool in exchange for 2 brick to player 2.
 Player 2 accepts the offer, and this triggers the Trade action.

-=head2 Players
+## Players

 Players are just string identifiers that refer to a player of the game or the banker.
 Player "1" is always the player that goes first, up until player "6" (the maximum number of players).

-One player name is special and reserved: C<"B"> refers to the banker.
+One player name is special and reserved: `B` refers to the banker.

-=head1 FAQ

-=over 4

-=item * I<Is SGN case-sensitive?> YES!

-=back

-=head2 See Also
+## See Also

-L<Pioneers|http://pio.sourceforge.net/> an open source implementation of the island colonization game.
+[Pioneers](http://pio.sourceforge.net/) an open source implementation of the island colonization game.

-L<Catan|http://playcatan.com> the official website for Settlers of Catan.
+[Catan](http://playcatan.com) the official website for Settlers of Catan.

-=head2 Version
+## Version

 0.4

-=head2 Changes
+## Changes

-=head2 0.4 2014-10-26
+## 0.4 2014-10-26

 The schema has been tested and the version bumped to 0.4, to match `schema/` directory structure.
 A complete example game log in 0.4 SGN is also provided.
 This version is ready to be used.

-=head3 0.04 2016-10-06
+### 0.04 2016-10-06

 Events are now called Actions.
 The idea is to strip out anything that can be inferred and only record what is left.
 Server type attributes like "UUID" are not required.

-=head3 0.03 2015-12-24
+### 0.03 2015-12-24

 Messages can include a batch value.
 Added the trade decline event.
 Changed the definition of tiles and harbors to be objects rather than arrays.
 Resource notation is now an array of objects that include a player property.
-Removed C<player> from every event value, except for Player Add (it was redundant).
-Types of things are identified by new names: C<tCodes> for tile codes, C<hCodes> for harbor codes and C<cCodes> for development card codes.
-Added new C<VI> event type.
+Removed `player` from every event value, except for Player Add (it was redundant).
+Types of things are identified by new names: `tCodes` for tile codes, `hCodes` for harbor codes and `cCodes` for development card codes.
+Added new `VI` event type.
 Defined SGN schemas for log and messages.

-=head3 0.02 2015-11-25
+### 0.02 2015-11-25

 Ports are declared on paths instead of tiles.
 SGN messages have event code, value, sender and UUID attributes.

-=head3 0.01 2015-11-20
+### 0.01 2015-11-20

 Initial release

-=head2 Author
+## Author

-David Farrell, E<copy> 2016
+David Farrell, &copy; 2016

-=head2 License
+## License

 FreeBSD, see LICENSE

-=cut